arekbauer/Personal-Portfolio-Project/docs/cloudflare-setup.md

 This is the complete first-time setup for moving `www.arekbauer.com` from PythonAnywhere to Cloudflare Pages.

-The intended arrangement is:

-- Porkbun remains the domain registrar.
-The domain does not need to be transferred.
-- Cloudflare Free becomes the DNS provider and hosts the website.
-- GitHub remains the source of truth.
-- A push to a branch creates a preview deployment.
-- A push to `main` updates the live website after the migration is complete.
-- Secret API credentials live in Cloudflare, not in GitHub.

-No paid Cloudflare plan, database product, storage product, or payment card is required for this website.
-Do not cancel PythonAnywhere until the final checks in this document have passed.

-## Before starting

-Do not push the migration branch until the public-repository review items have been resolved:

-1. Strip metadata from the public portrait and Booklio images.
-2. Confirm that every recipe image can legally be republished, replacing any image whose licence or ownership is uncertain.
-3. Change the password represented by the old Django password hash if that password was used anywhere else.

-Also have access to all of the following:

-- The email account that will own the Cloudflare account.
-- The GitHub account that owns or can administer the repository.
-- The Porkbun account that manages `arekbauer.com`.
-- The existing Spotify credentials, ideally from the local ignored `.env` file or the PythonAnywhere configuration.
-- A password manager in which to save recovery codes.

 ## Phase 1: Create and secure the Cloudflare account

 1. Open <https://dash.cloudflare.com/sign-up>.